15 Groceries Every Home Should Have Right Now

 Soups and Stock

 Want to make a rice dish even tastier?
-Substitute some of the water for chicken or even veggie stock, and watch your taste buds pop.
-Stocks are the root of many great recipes and cans of soups.
-The latter are often loaded with salt and preservatives, though, so you should eat them in moderation when you're craving a warm and nourishing meal.
-The plus side: They'll keep for years!
+Substitute some of the water for chicken or veggie stock, and watch your taste buds pop.
+Stocks are the root of many great recipes and packaged soups—but the latter are often loaded with salt and preservatives, so eat them in moderation.
+The plus side: Canned soups keep for years!

-If chocolate is not your thing, then feel free to get some other treat that you fancy (candy, sweets, ice cream…) Just because we are all stuck at home does not mean we have to deny ourselves at least some indulgences.
-These are tough times, and if a piece of chocolate (opt for dark over milk for its health benefits) will perk you up, then it's a good buy.
+If chocolate is not your thing, feel free to get some other treat that you fancy.
+Just because you're stuck at home does not mean you have to deny yourself the occasional indulgence.
+During tough times, if a piece of chocolate (opt for dark over milk for its health benefits) will perk you up, then it's a good buy.